Cbiz17/poppy-ideation/README.md

 # Poppy Ideation

-A collaborative idea management platform built with Streamlit and Supabase, featuring AI-powered ranking and management capabilities.
+A collaborative idea management platform built with Streamlit and Supabase, featuring AI-powered ranking and sprint management capabilities.

 ## Setup